 “Just to catch up, I promise.”
 Charles put his hands up as if to show he was harmless, followed by a cheeky grin.
 I knew he was anything but harmless.

-At that moment the door to the conference room opened and I heard the sound of little feet pattering towards me.
+At that moment, the door to the conference room opened, and I heard little feet pattering towards me.

 “Mommy!
 Papa said we’re going home, but I don’t wanna!
 We don’t have any cookies at home!”
 Trevor ran into my legs and gripped at the edges of the golden shimmering dress covering my calves.
 Trevor noticed Charles standing too close to his mother and partially hid behind my legs to avoid the stranger.